crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started.md

 Depending on your network / OS setup, you will need to install a different Remediation Component.

 If you are unsure which to install, please see our [Remediation Components](/bouncers/intro.md) section OR join our [discord](https://discord.gg/crowdsec) and ask our community.

+## Enrolling your instance

+Next step is to enroll your instance to the CrowdSec console.
+This will allow you to view your instance in the console, and enhance your security by using our third party lists.

+See the [console section](/console/intro.md) for more information.